3print/boilerplate/docs/views.md

 ### Helpers

+#### Actions

+The `classname_for_action` function returns the bootstrap class associated with the given rails action, such as:
+- index: secondary
+- destroy: danger
+- show: secondary
+- new: success
+- masquerade: warning

+#### Application

+The `current_controller?` function returns whether the current controller's name is the one passed as argument or not.

+The `in_admin` helper takes a block and will only execute it if the current controller is an admin controller.

+#### Assets

+Various helpers to inline content from assets into views.

+- `inline_file`: Returns the raw content of the file
+- `inline_js`: Returns a `script` tag with the content of the specified file in it.
+- `inline_css`: Returns a `style` tag with the content of the specified file in it.
+- `compile`: Used to compile and inline a single `*.sass` file to be used in a mail template.
+- `styles`: Used to compile and inline multiple `*.sass` file to be used in a mail template.

+#### Avatar

+The `show_avatar` function returns the markup for the corresponding image version decorated with the `avatar` class.

 #### Collections

 The content of the index page content is created using the `collection` helper.
 This helper will generate a HTML table using various partials that can be overridden on a per-model basis.